AstarNetwork/astar-docs/docs/use/dapp-staking/dapp-staking-v2/index.md

 Ultimately, the most precious human resource in the Web3 ecosystem is developers.
 Before dApp staking, there were little to no financial incentives for developers to make dApps or to build infrastructure in public blockchains.

 With dApp staking, developers can earn a basic income while building dApps on Astar/Shiden.
 Having financial incentives entices more developers to build and improve their dApps.
 The more developers build on our ecosystem, the better off everyone is.

-## Build2Earn Program

-Our dApp staking initiative on Astar is foundational to our #Build2Earn program and is the natural continuation of our [#Stake2Earn](https://medium.com/astar-network/stake2earn-festival-411cb712a380) campaign. #Build2Earn is our financial incentive program whose aim is to provide a basic income to developers for building useful dApps on Astar/Shiden.

-In the coming days, we will be announcing more details about important projects being built on Astar/Shiden Network.
-We will also be sharing step-by-step details on how to stake your Astar/Shiden tokens so that you too can partake in dApp staking, and help build the Web3 internet of tomorrow.

 import DocCardList from '@theme/DocCardList';